Programs

 Upcoming Programming

-FVA is currently in the planning phase for its first public workshop series.
-Dates, times, and locations will be announced as they are confirmed.
+We're currently planning our first public workshop series in Pierce and Ware Counties.
+Dates, times, and locations will be posted here as they're confirmed.

-Community members, organizations, and venues interested in hosting or attending a program are encouraged to reach out.
+If your organization is interested in hosting a session or partnering with FVA, we'd love to hear from you.
 We welcome partnerships with libraries, churches, schools, housing authorities, and civic organizations.

 Contact: fva.info.contact@gmail.com